hermansteen/docker-compose-nas/README.md

 The indexers are configured through Prowlarr.
 They synchronize automatically to Radarr and Sonarr.

 Radarr and Sonarr may then be added via Settings > Apps.
-The Prowlarr server is `http://prowlarr:9696/prowlarr`, the Radarr server is `http://radarr:7878/radarr` Sonarr `http://sonarr:8989/sonarr`, and Lidarr `http://lidarr:8686/lidarr`.
+The Prowlarr server is `http://prowlarr:9696/prowlarr`, the Radarr server is `http://radarr:7878/radarr` Sonarr `http://sonarr:8989/sonarr`.

 Their API keys can be found in Settings > Security > API Key.

+### Trackers / Indexers
+Private trackers are all the rage, but as the name indicates: they are not accessible to the general public.
+I am running only public trackers as of right now.
+And it's working okay, but after running publics for a while and maintaining a decent ratio you should probably try to move to a private tracker.

 ## qBittorrent